Submissions for SOUND BITES 13 are now OPEN

 Who chooses the musicals?

-A group of diverse industry 12 professional adjudicators that includes producers, literary managers, directors, professional performers, and writers from previous SOUND BITES guided by our Theatre Now staff members.
-We guide the committee to consider artistic quality, uniqueness and diversity of the pieces so the evening represents a wide range of styles and types of musicals.
-BIPOC writers, LGBTQ+ writers, and writers with disabilities are strongly encouraged to apply.
+The shows are adjudicated by a group of diverse industry professionals that includes producers, literary managers, directors, professional performers, and writers from previous SOUND BITES festivals, guided by our Theatre Now staff members.
+The committee considers artistic quality, uniqueness, and diversity of the pieces to ensure the evening represents a wide range of styles and types of musicals.
+Female, BIPOC, and LGBTQ+ writers as well as writers with disabilities are strongly encouraged to apply.

 Do I need to live in the NYC area to participate?